walles/px/README.rst

 the ``px/version.py`` file.

-Note that the build infrastructure here is designed to create a ``px.pex`` file that works on both Python 2 and Python 3, and on "all" machines with Python interpreters (tested on Linux and macOS).
+Note that the build infrastructure here is designed to create a ``px.pex`` file that works on "all" machines with Python 3 interpreters (tested on Linux and macOS).

 * Clone: ``git clone git@github.com:walles/px.git ; cd px``
 * Build and test: ``./tox.sh``